Code-Fellows-Material/city-explorer/README.md

 # Project Name

 **Author**: Kellen Linse
-**Version**: 1.1.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.2.0

 ## Overview
-- This demo application utilizes React, Bootstrap, and Axios to access and display API data from locationIQ.com.
+- This demo application utilizes React, Bootstrap, and Axios to access and display API data from locationIQ.com, weatherbit.io, and themoviedb.org
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started
-- You will need create your own .env file and add your own API Key from locationIQ.com, please see .sample.env for the format you will need to follow.
+- You will need create your own .env file and add your own API Key from locationIQ.com, weatherbit.io, and themoviedb.org, please see .sample.env for the format you will need to follow.
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture